matsp/material-components-vue/components/theme/README.md

 If you want to create a static customized style than you should consider using SASS - working with variables in SASS is easier and faster.

+All content that will be rendered in a theme component will be styled with the given custom style.
+This way it is possible to have several different themed components grouped together.

 ### Markup

 ```html